-For the third year in a row, the completely unappetizing daily lunch offered at our local high school is $3.
-For a family with two kids, that amounts to $1080 during the course of a 180-day school year.
+If our local high school decides to open its doors this year, the completely unappetizing daily lunch will be $3.75.
+For a family with two kids, that amounts to $1350 during the course of a 180-day school year.

 On the other hand, not all sandwiches are created equally, as celebrity chef Martin Blunos demonstrated a few years ago with his decadent $184 cheese sarnie.

 The good news is, the results of my 12th annual brown bag sandwich price survey show that most folks will spend far less than that in 2020.

 As usual, I visited my local grocery store and recorded the per-serving costs of various ingredients for ten of the most common brown bag sandwiches: peanut butter & jelly (PB&J); bologna; tuna; ham & Swiss; roast beef & cheddar; egg salad; salami; American cheese; turkey; and bacon, lettuce & tomato (BLT).